Build a custom credit card payments extension

 To build a custom credit card payment extension you will need to create a new app, with a custom credit card payments extension and checkout UI extension correctly applied.

 Create your new app using the Shopify CLI.
-As a first step, we recommend deploying a skeleton app to establish a base for customization.

 Anchor to Step 2: Create a checkout UI extensionStep 2: Create a checkout UI extension